-Durability, ease-of-use, array of colors inspired Brooklyn-based artist Tom Fruin, internationally recognized for creatively turning recycled material into art, used ACRYLITE® acrylic to transform a traditional New York City water tower by replacing the mundane wooden panels with colorful acrylic sheets that are illuminated at night.
-The modern patchwork exploration of color and light, named WATERTOWER 3: RV Ingersoll, has debuted atop Brooklyn Bridge Park headquarters and is named for a nearby city public housing complex.
+Brooklyn-based artist Tom Fruin, internationally recognized for creatively turning recycled materials into art, used ACRYLITE® acrylic to transform a traditional New York City water tower.
+He replaced the mundane wooden panels with colorful acrylic sheets that are illuminated at night.
+The modern patchwork exploration of color and light, named WATERTOWER 3: RV Ingersoll, debuted atop Brooklyn Bridge Park headquarters and is named after a nearby public housing complex.

-“The diverse collection of ACRYLITE® gives me the freedom to explore really interesting and diverse combinations of color, texture and shape,” Fruin said.
+“The diverse collection of ACRYLITE® allows me to explore interesting combinations of color, texture, and shape,” Fruin said.
 “It’s also incredibly easy to work with.
-I cut individual pieces with a CNC router and then sandwiched the ACRYLITE® between two pieces of steel.
-The ACRYLITE® and steel work well together forming a super robust system.
-My first WATERTOWER survived super-storm Sandy without any damage.”
+I cut individual pieces with a CNC router and sandwich them between two pieces of steel.
+The ACRYLITE® and steel form a super robust system—my first WATERTOWER survived Superstorm Sandy without any damage.”

-Fruin’s previous installations have drawn notable attention, particularly for their spectacular interplay of light and color.
-“Obviously, there’s a lot of light inside the piece during the day but at night, I’ve programmed a light show to attract and reward viewers.
-The longer you stay and watch it, the more the colors change and the tower illuminates.
+Fruin’s installations are notable for their interplay of light and color.
+“During the day, natural light fills the piece, but I’ve programmed a light show at night to attract and reward viewers.
+The longer you watch, the more the colors change and the tower illuminates.
 It’s a special moment to see people admire it,” Fruin said.

-Fruin has enlisted the services of New York City-based Lumi•Solair to create an off-the-grid renewable energy source for nighttime interior lighting.
-Solar batteries absorb energy during the day and expel it at night, powering six floor fixtures and one pendant driven by a programmable board running a synchronized script of cues.
+Fruin also partnered with NYC-based Lumi•Solair to provide off-grid renewable energy for nighttime interior lighting.
+Solar batteries store energy during the day and power six floor fixtures and one pendant at night, all driven by a programmable board running synchronized cues.

-“We work extensively to describe the many benefits of ACRYLITE®,” Torsiello said.
-“However, when you see Tom’s brilliant thinking come to life like this, the biggest benefit of ACRYLITE® is the amazing creativity it unleashes.”
+“We work extensively in marketing to describe ACRYLITE®’s many benefits,” Torsiello said.
+“But when you see Tom’s brilliant thinking come to life, the biggest benefit of ACRYLITE® is the amazing creativity it unleashes.”

 Location: New York, New York